 2.2.
 Cytotoxicity on BALB/c peritoneal macrophages

 The cytotoxicity of AmB, allicin, and andrographolide on mouse PEMs was determined because these are mammalian cells, but also because they were used as the host cells for L. martiniquensis infection assays.
-The 50% cytotoxic concentration (CC50) values for AmB, allicin, and andrographolide were 54 ± 6, 13.9 ± 0.4, and 6.6 ± 0.5 μg/ml, respectively (Table 1).
+The 50% cytotoxic concentration (CC50) values for AmB, allicin, and andrographolide were 54.0 (47.2-60.8), 13.9 (13.4-14.4, and 6.60 (6.03-7.17) μg/ml, respectively.
 These results show that andrographolide was the most toxic of the three, although overall there were not large differences in their effects on PEMs.